allgreed/tw-ical-feed/README.md

 # tw-ical-feed
-See your [due] dates for tasks on a calendar
+See your [due] dates for tasks on a calendar, generates an ics feed

 ## Usage
 For now go for [dev](#dev)